enaut/pslink/README.md

 $ cargo make start_release
 ```

 If that succeeds you should now be able to call pslink.
-The binary is located in `target/release/pslink` and can be moved anywhere you want.
+The binary is located at `target/release/pslink` and can be moved anywhere you want.

-### Build from source

-When building manually with cargo you have to have a sqlite database present or build it in offline mode.
+When building manually with cargo you may have to have a sqlite database present or build it in offline mode.
 So on your first build you will most likely need to call:

 ```bash
 SQLX_OFFLINE=1 cargo make build_release